Mantlz/Mantlz/README.md

 - Create products and pricing plans
 - Set up webhooks for your local development

-**5. Content Management Setup (Sanity):**
-- Create a free account at [sanity.io](https://sanity.io)
-- Create a new project
-- Copy the project ID to your environment variables

 **6. File Upload Setup (Uploadcare):**
 - Create a free account at [uploadcare.com](https://uploadcare.com)